-Summer evening in London’s Hyde Park shattered by machete-wielding gang
+Summer evening in London’s Hyde Park shattered by machete-wielding group

-Footage of the incident circulated widely on social media, with several recordings appearing to show the victim being chased to the ground by a gang who are then seen punching his torso and kicking him in the head as nearby visitors shriek “there’s a knife, there’s a knife,” while another asks in disbelief “did he get stabbed?”
+Footage of the incident circulated widely on social media, with several recordings appearing to show the victim being chased to the ground by the men, who are then seen punching his torso and kicking him in the head as nearby visitors shriek “there’s a knife, there’s a knife,” while another asks in disbelief “did he get stabbed?”

 The attack, which saw the teenage victim hospitalized with his injuries, has once again thrust Britain’s knife crime problem into the spotlight and reignited calls for the government and police force to do more to tackle the issue — which resulted in more than 46,000 offenses and 237 murders involving a knife or sharp instrument last year.

-While latest data shows that there was a 9 percent decrease in knife crime in England and Wales in 2020 compared to 2019, experts have largely attributed this to the nationwide lockdowns amid the coronavirus pandemic.
+While latest data show that there was a 9 percent decrease in knife crime in England and Wales in 2020 compared with 2019, experts have largely attributed this to the nationwide lockdowns amid the coronavirus pandemic.

-But as restrictions continue to ease, there is growing concern that crime will once again begin to rise — which appears to be the case in the United States where numerous cities have reported double-digit increases in shootings and homicides.
+But as restrictions continue to ease, there is growing concern that crime will once again begin to rise — which appears to be the case in the United States, where numerous cities have reported double-digit increases in shootings and homicides.

 London Mayor Sadiq Khan has long faced criticism and fluctuating approval ratings over the capital’s persistent knife crime epidemic, a threat Donald Trump frequently cited during his tenure as U.S. president, accusing Khan of doing a “terrible job” and saying at a pro-gun rally that stabbings in Britain had turned a London hospital into a “war zone” — although it was unclear which hospital he was referring to.